atrim11/UUG-Discord-Bot-Presentation/README.md

   5. Input your bot token on the next screen and click the blue Finish button.
   6. Follow Discord's authentication instructions.
 You'll be asked to choose a server to add your bot to.

+## #4 Create Your Slash Command
+  1. Now you need to set up the slash command https://autocode.com/tools/discord/command-builder/
+  2. Link your Discord bot account to the command builder.
+If you've previously linked one, you can click the green choose button, or link a new resource.